 Remote onboarding is becoming increasingly more common.
 While the COVID19 lockdown restrictions suddenly forced many companies to induct new hires remotely, there was already a growing trend towards it.
 The world, even before COVID19, was becoming far more integrated as a result of digitalization and technological changes.

 That does not make remote onboarding necessarily straightforward however.
-Many managers still will not have had to onboard a new hire remotely.
+Many managers still will not have had to onboard a new hire remotely, as it has not been a natural part of the employee cycle until this point.
 Here, we look at the remote onboarding process so that managers can more successfully carry out virtual onboarding each and every time they have a new starter on their team.

 What is onboarding process for remote employees?